baoduy/hbd.astro-paper/src/content/blog/az-04-pulumi-private-aks-hub-vnet-development.md

 ### Cleaning Up the Stack

 To remove the stack and clean up all associated Azure resources, run the `pnpm run destroy` command.
 This ensures that any resources no longer needed are properly deleted.

 ---

-Here is a revised version of the conclusion from your article:

----